Training and Professional Development Bursaries

 Organisations that are members of Film Hub South East can apply for a bursary to support the training and professional development needs of staff/volunteers if they are screening at least twelve films per year.
 Priority will be given to applications that best fit in with the priorities of the BFI’s 2022 strategy and the strategic aims of Film Hub South East.

-You’ll find most of the information you need on this web page, but please download the full guidelines here and read them through before you apply.
+You’ll find most of the information you need on this web page, but please download the full guidelines and read them through before you apply.
+If you aren’t a member yet, apply to join Film Hub South East first.

 Some examples of what you could apply for support for: